New versions of Frobenius and integral closure of ideals: The closure operations

 \section{The closure operations}

-In this section we define four new closure operations whose origin is a formal adaptation of the tight closure adjustments of Hara-Yoshida \cite{HY} and Vraciu \cite{Vraciu} (see \Cref{def: HY/V tight closure}) to integral and Frobenius closures.
-We also note that in this section we use the word ``closure" loosely, in that the Hara-Yoshida versions of the closures are not generally idempotent operations, so that the Hara-Yoshida ``closures" may not be closed.
+In this section we define new operations on ideals whose origin is a formal adaptation of the tight closure adjustments of Hara-Yoshida \cite{HY} and Vraciu \cite{Vraciu} (see \Cref{def: HY/V tight closure}) to integral and Frobenius closures.
+We want to remind the reader of \Cref{rmk: closure preclosure and ideal operation}, since in this section we use the word closure to refer to both ideal closure operations and pre-closures.